fosrl/docs/packages/docusaurus/docs/03-Pangolin/01-overview.md

 **Use Case Example - Bypassing Port Restrictions in Home Lab**:
  Imagine private sites where the ISP restricts port forwarding.
 By connecting these sites to Pangolin via WireGuard, you can securely expose HTTP and HTTPS resources on the private network without any networking complexity.

+**Use Case Example - Deploying Services For Your Business** You can use Pangolin as an easy way to expose your business applications to your users behind a safe authentication portal you can integrate into your IDP solution.
+Expose resources on prem and on the cloud.

 **Use Case Example - IoT Networks**:
  IoT networks are often fragmented and difficult to manage.
 By deploying Pangolin on a central server, you can connect all your IoT sites via Newt or another WireGuard client.
 This creates a simple, secure, and centralized way to access IoT resources without the need for intricate networking setups.